Facebook Pixel Code

 THE SHOWSTOPPER STAGE

-Our stages our custom made for Showstopper and hand covered with the industry’s best Marly flooring (the same Marly used by the Royal Ballet).
-Our stages are built by hand by our production team at every show, measuring 40’ wide by 32’ deep with two wings on either side measuring 16’ wide by 24’ deep in room 1/main stage.
-Stages are equip with stairs on both sides and a ramp is located on one side.
-The stage is taped every 4’ by 8’ to cover areas the stage is connected and ensure a smooth surface.
+Our stages our custom made for Showstopper and hand covered with the industry’s best Marley flooring (the same Marley used by the Royal Ballet).
+Our stages are built by hand by our production team at every show.
+The stage is taped every 4’ by 8’ to cover areas where the stage is connected and ensure a smooth surface.

 MUSIC REQUIREMENTS